Buckley, Charles E. (Charles Edward)

 Active in Washington, D.C.; St. Louis, Mo.; N.H.

-Size: Sound recording: 6 sound files digital, wav file
+Size: 6 sound files digital, wav file

 Collection Summary: An interview of Charles E. Buckley conducted 1980 June 18-Sept.
 19, by Robert F. Brown, for the Archives of American Art.

-Buckley speaks of his childhood; his educational background; his training in painting at the Art Institute of Chicago in the 1930s; his trip to Mexico, 1940; his decision to pursue a curatorial career; his art history training at the Fogg Art Museum; his past curatorial positions at the Corcoran Gallery of Art and at the Wadsworth Atheneum; and his directorship of the Currier Gallery of Art in Manchester, N.H. and the St. Louis City Art Museum.
+Buckley speaks of his childhood; his educational background; his training in painting at the Art Institute of Chicago in the 1930s; his trip to Mexico, 1940; his decision to pursue a curatorial career; his art history training at the Fogg Art Museum; his past curatorial positions at the Corcoran Gallery of Art and at the Wadsworth Atheneum; and his directorship of the Currier Gallery of Art in Manchester, New Hampshire and the St. Louis City Art Museum.

 These interviews are part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.